LineageOS/contributors-cloud-generator/README.md

 logs, mix the data and generate a cloud.zip in the output folder.
 This will take look long time the first time.

-The file resources/well-known-accounts.txt was left willfully empty.
+The file resources/well-known-accounts.txt allows merging multiple Gerrit accounts into a single cloud entry.
 The format of this file should match the name of the account and the list of known emails for the account

     Name on Gerrit|nick|email1|email2|...

 This project is based in a modified version of the [kumo](https://github.com/kennycason/kumo) library.

-Copyright © 2017 The LineageOS Project
+Copyright © 2017-2019 The LineageOS Project